-With a high demand in education in Africa, my conference on visual literacy has attracted not only students, but also school teachers and local politicians.
+With a high demand for education in Africa, my conference on visual literacy has attracted not only students but also school teachers and local politicians.
 During the conference, I explained the importance for schools to integrate a bilingual education (French + regional languages).
 Indeed, several studies show that learning two languages at a young age favors the process of memorization.
 This also makes it easier to learn other languages, because the brain is used to passing from one language to another.

 What is Give1Project?

-Who are Equarox Foundation?
+What is Equarox Foundation?

 Equarox Foundation is an American-Senegalese organization that aims to help communities to gain access to better education through training and project funding.
-To find out more about them go to their Facebook page and to see more photos about my workshop in Pikine
+To find out more about them go to their Facebook page and to see more photos about my workshop in Pikine.

 The realities and the obstacles